Generalized 3x + 1 Mappings : counting cycles: Introduction

 \section{Introduction}

 In a previous paper~\cite{tremblay} we have determined the conditions for the existence or not of cycles for several families of generalized $3x + 1$ mappings and we have developed a method to find them.
 During this process there appeared a question concerning the limitation or not of the number of cycles.
-The answer to this question is presented in the form of a conjecture by many authors~\cite{matthews, carnielli} : \textsl{the number of cycles is finite}.
+The answer to this question has been formulated in the form of a conjecture by many authors~\cite{matthews, carnielli} : \textsl{the number of cycles is finite}.

-We start our work using the function that generates the infinite permutations (original Collatz problem~\cite{lagarias}).
+In this paper we study the functions that generate the infinite permutations (original Collatz problem) and $3x + 1$ problem.
 At first, we pick up the result we found, specifying that there can not be cycles beyond a certain value.
-Subsequently, we determine intrinsic properties inherent to trajectories generated by iterative application of the function.
-Then, we will have all the necessary elements allowing us to solve the conjecture related to this problem.
-Thereafter, we apply this approach to the function related to the problem $3x + 1$ and finally, to several other families of generalized $3x + 1$ mappings.
+Subsequently, we determine intrinsic properties inherent to trajectories generated by iterative application of these functions.
+By using these properties and the fact that these two problems are intimately linked, we will have all the necessary elements allowing us to conclude that the number of cycles produced in these two problems is limited.